VincentAtt/llm_engineering/perso/Week 1.md

 4. day4 : Models framework : trends, factors, costs
 5. day5 : exercise : classification of links, brochure creation.

-This week includes a guide to Jupyter (or notebooks?), some Pythons commands to learn, a troubleshooting code
+This week includes a guide to Jupyter (or notebooks?), some Python commands to learn, a troubleshooting code

 Day1 et Day5 use a class created to handle websites that could be useful.

-Eventually, `week1 EXERCISE` shows the example of a simple task asked to gpt or llama.
+Eventually, `week1 EXERCISE` shows the example of a simple task asked to gpt or ollama.

 # Ollama